 Really want more email subscribers?
 Make sure you get on my email list if you’d like to learn more about growing your own email list.
 I’ll send you a free eBook on how to dramatically boost your numbers overnight.

-Getting to that magic 10,000 subscriber mark
+How to get to that magic 10,000 email subscribers mark

 As always, I’ve probably forgot a lot of really cool things.
 Leave a comment down below if you have any effective strategies you’d like to share.
 Oh, and please give this a share if you have a second cos it took a while to put together!